A Modified Sequential Probability Ratio Test: Sequential Testing Procedures

 If $\Ln \geq A$, the null hypothesis is rejected; if $\Ln \leq B$, the alternative hypothesis is rejected.
 An important property of the SPRT is that it requires, on average, fewer participants to achieve its specified Type I and Type II error probabilities than any other test whose error probabilities are smaller than or the same as these \citep{wald1948}.

 A key limitation of the SPRT is that it requires the specification of both a null hypothesis and an alternative hypothesis.
-Specifying an alternative hypothesis is not required in classical hypothesis tests when only Type I error probability constraint have been imposed.
+Specifying an alternative hypothesis is not required in classical hypothesis tests when only Type I error probability constraints have been imposed.
 The proposed MSPRT addresses this limitation by implicitly deriving the alternative hypothesis from the design parameters according to pre-specified criteria.
 From a user's point of view, this eliminates the need to explicitly specify an alternative hypothesis, even though the procedure does, of course, directly depend on the alternative hypothesis that is used.
 For this reason, users should carefully consider the magnitude of the effect size implicit in the MSPRT to determine whether it represents a plausible alternative hypothesis.
-In this regard, the use of the MSPRT mimics classical experimental design procedures in which Type I and II error probabilities, sample size, and targeted effect size are balanced against each other to determine a suitable test.
+In this regard, the use of the MSPRT mimics classical experimental design procedures in which Type I and II error probabilities, sample size, and targeted effect size are balanced against each other to determine a suitable test design.

 Another limitation of the SPRT is that the sample size required to complete a test cannot be determined prior to the start of data collection.
-In nearly all experimental settings the resources available for testing participants are limited, and in observational studies the amount of the data that can be collected from a population is generally finite.
+In nearly all experimental settings, resources available for testing participants are limited and in observational studies the amount of the data that can be collected from a population is finite.
 This feature of the SPRT thus complicates the practical design of tests and is resolved by the MSPRT.
 An earlier modification of the SPRT, known as the truncated SPRT, was proposed by \cite{anderson60} to address this difficulty.
 However, this modification generally provides less statistical power than our proposed MSPRT.
-From Tables 3.1 and 3.11 in \cite{sieg1985}, we see that at the alternative effect size for which the fixed design test provides 80\% power, the truncated SPRT's power is only 74\%.
-By comparison, the MSPRT loses only about 1--2$\%$ power at the same effect size; see Section~\ref{sec:Performance in one-sample tests} for more details.
-There we describe similar differences in power for other effect sizes.
+For instance, Tables 3.1 and 3.11 in \cite{sieg1985} indicate that for the alternative effect size that provides 80\% power in a fixed design test, the truncated SPRT's power is only 74\%.
+By comparison, the MSPRT provides between 78-79\% power at the same alternative.
+Further examples of this difference are provided in Section~\ref{sec:Performance in one-sample tests}, where we describe similar differences in power for other effect sizes.